Klaytn 문서 아카이브

 $ cp /path/to/new/kscn /path/to/original/kscn

 You may restart the ServiceChain node after the upgrade.
 However, if you are planning to activate hard fork in the ServiceChain, you have to keep the ServiceChain nodes down.
-Refer to the Hard Fork for instructions of ServiceChain hard fork.
+Refer to the for instructions of ServiceChain hard fork.

 $ kscnd start